-Unless you are a Zen-infused master guru who has discovered the path to enlightenment and everlasting peace, a day will come when you, too, will lose your cool.
-In front of your kids.
-At least once.
-A day when you are beyond late for school drop-off, the dog has thrown up all over the carpet and your normally sweet, loving angels have turned into raving lunatics hell-bent on taking each other down.
-And how you deal with your foray into the dark depths of a parenting meltdown may have more of an impact on your kids than how you act during the good times.
+Unless you are a Zen-infused master guru who has discovered the path to enlightenment and everlasting peace, a day will come when you, too, will lose your cool in front of your kids.
+It’s probably already come.
+Maybe when you were trying to homeschool, the dog threw up all over the carpet and your normally sweet, loving angels turned into raving lunatics hell-bent on taking each other down… It’s impossible not to.
+And how you deal with your foray into the dark depths of parenting meltdowns may have more of an impact on your kids than how you act during the good times.

-Apologize for your reaction.
 While anger and frustration are normal human emotions, yelling is not okay.
 When you behave badly, you say you’re sorry.
 Take responsibility for your actions and admit that you should have handled the situation differently.
 Work together to come up with strategies on how you can all avoid this from happening again in the future.
-Like, perhaps instead of threatening to drown your little brother’s favorite teddy bear in the toilet, you should just ask him to pass you the Cheerios.
+Like, perhaps instead of threatening to drown your little brother’s favourite teddy bear in the toilet, you should just ask him to pass you the Cheerios.
 Just saying.

-Learn from your actions.
 It is moments like these that push you to grow.
 To seek better coping mechanisms and to be better parents.
-A large part of parenting is modeling behavior that you want your kids to have, like always hanging the toilet paper roll in the ‘over’ position.
+A large part of parenting is modelling behaviour that you want your kids to have, like always hanging the toilet paper roll in the ‘over’ position.
 If you can learn how to deal with your emotions without completely losing it, they can, too.

 There will always be moments when your superhero cape slips off and your cool facade falters.
 Moments you are not proud of.
 Moments that you hope will not live in your children’s memories forever.
 Moments when your kids will witness you as a mere mortal who doesn’t always have it together.
 That’s okay.
 It’s normal.

-So next time you are drowning in meltdown madness and wondering how you will pay for the years of therapy you fear you just inflicted on your children, remember, what matters most is not that you lost it but how you deal with the aftermath.
+So the next time you are drowning in parenting meltdowns madness and wondering how you will pay for the years of therapy you fear you just inflicted on your children, remember: what matters most is not that you lost it but how you deal with the aftermath.